Volunteer Hour Tracker

 On my first day at Unself, the company pivoted from an all-in-one volunteer management solution to a volunteer hour tracker in order to be a more unique competitor in the market.

-At the time, we were also working with a consulting tech firm while building the in-house Unself team.
-We collaborated on the most simple hour tracker design we could imagine, while our engineering team architected a new webapp from the ground up.
+At the time, we were also working with a consulting firm while building the in-house Unself team.
+We collaborated to design the most simple hour tracker form we could imagine, while our in-house engineering team architected a new webapp and verified nonprofit database from the ground up.
+They chose to build a webapp so that all volunteers could access the app, regardless of device.

-That resulted in the foundation of our platform: a chunk of data called an “Experience”, which connected self-reported volunteer hours and descriptions to a nonprofit database.
+That resulted in the foundation of our platform: a chunk of data called an “Experience”, which connected self-reported volunteer hours on a specific date to a verified nonprofit.

 After we launched our MVP hour tracker, we grew our community of nonprofit and volunteer users.
-From those conversations, we knew we needed to invest in a compelling volunteer UX around tracking, as they are our primary data source.
+From those conversations, we knew we needed to invest in a compelling volunteer tracking UX to make the data input process easier and more engaging.
 Nonprofits also desperately needed a simple UI to view and export the real-time hours being tracked.

-One of our earliest super users frequently volunteers with a police trauma care unit and told us that they used Unself as a journal to review their past volunteer experiences prior to going on-call, so that they could psyche themselves up.
+One of our earliest super users of our MVP tracker frequently volunteers with a police trauma care unit.
+They told us that they used Unself as a journal to review their past volunteer experiences prior to going on-call, so that they could psyche themselves up.
+Through the act of tracking and reviewing their past service experiences, they felt encouraged and empowered to keep volunteering in an intense environment.

-This beautiful use case grew into an overall design shift where we focused on the personal narrative and emotions volunteers feel when they track.
+This beautiful use case guided us into an overall design shift where we focused on the personal narrative and emotions volunteers feel when they track.

 I began capturing these themes in an Invision board and our sketches became tightly focused around a complete-the-sentence UX and a simple but celebratory UI.